blueagler/QuillBot-Premium-Helper/README.md

 # QuillBot Premium Crack (Chrome Extension)

-## This extension will be rewrite soon.
+## This extension has been rewritten with support of MV3

 ## Preview